rockstor/rockstor-doc/interface/system/update_channels.rst

 ultimately becomes the :ref:`stable_channel` at curated points.

-However, it must be understood that appliance development is a complicated business and it is inevitable that along the way fixing one thing will break another.
-All reasonable efforts will be made to avoid obvious breakage.
+However, it must be understood that appliance development is a complicated business and it is inevitable that along the way, fixing one thing will break another.
+All reasonable efforts are made to avoid obvious breakage.
 But ultimately this testing channel is intended to find problems by way of tester/developer reports and collaboration and will involve partially implemented features of an experiment nature.
 The intention is to provide a